An informative picture of Electric vs. Hydrogen vehicles

 FCVs use a chemical process called electrolysis to combine hydrogen with oxygen to produce electricity, water, and heat.
 This process occurs in the fuel cell stack, where hydrogen gas from the vehicle's tank is combined with oxygen from the air.
 The electricity generated powers the vehicle's electric motor, while the only byproduct is water vapor, making FCVs extremely clean.

 Hydrogen is stored in high-pressure tanks and can be refueled quickly, similar to gasoline vehicles.
 This refueling process takes just a few minutes, offering a significant advantage over the longer charging times of EVs.
-Models like the Toyota Mirai and Hyundai Nexo are leading the way in this technology.
+Models like the Toyota Mirai and Hyundai Nexo are the best-known cars using this technology.

 Pros of Hydrogen Fuel Cell Vehicles